 3. rules to justify bias and prejudices

 Both cults and religions have doctrines and dogma.
-The most popular religions all have some divinely inspired texts.
-But texts these also contain multiple inconsistencies.
-This requires explanation and thus requires priests and other leaders to help sort out what they accept as authoritative and what is not.
+The most popular beliefs all have some divinely inspired texts.
+But texts also contain multiple inconsistencies.
+These contradictions require explanations.
+So, hire salespeople, which they call preachers and priests, to help sort out the confusion.

-If you ask the devotees of the Abrahamic religions if they think their religion is a cult, they would say no. If you ask them if other religions are cults, they answer yes.
-This includes all the other branches of the Abrahamic tree.
-A cult is a threat to their specific interpretation.
-In fact, all other religions are a threat.
-It’s hard to change their minds, but it can be done.
+If you ask the Abrahamic religions’ devotees if they think their faith is a popular cult, they would say no. If you ask them if other religions are cults, they answer yes, including all other faiths.
+Any different interpretation is a threat to their version.

 Of course, not all religions are the same.
 Not all religions have the same concerns noted above.
-For example, Taoism and many forms of Paganism do not have the concerns noted above.
+For example, Taoism and Paganism do not have these concerns.
 They also have the fewest constraints on free-thinking.
 With these systems, you are free to explore and develop your path.

-It is their excessive admiration for a particular person or extremist views that make them apart from the norm.
-As more and more religions become extremist in their views, they morph back into cult-like attributes and behaviors.
+Their excessive admiration for a particular person or extremist views distinguishes them from the norm.
+As more and more religions become extreme in their opinions, they morph into cult-like attributes and behaviors.

 The characteristics of a religion and a cult are virtually the same.
-The only distinction might be in the size of their fanbase.
-So, a cult is can see why some say that religion is a popular cult with a large fanbase.
-An unpopular religion is any other religion you don’t believe in.
+The only distinction is the size of their fanbase.
+You can see why some say that religion is a popular cult with a large fanbase.

-But, with the right charismatic leadership, any cult can become a full-fledged popular religion someday.
+With the right charismatic leadership, any cult can become a full-fledged popular faith.
 As a cult becomes more widespread, it grows into a religion.
-As it gains wider acceptance, it also gains more power to shape and influence the culture.
+As it gains broader acceptance, it also gains more power to shape and influence the culture.

 What is Spiritual Exploration?

 Spiritual exploration does not require belief in any set or form of mythology or dogma.
 For that reason, practicing these tools is often referred to as a “path.”
-The goal of this path is to explore other realms of perception and consciousness.
+The goal of this path is to explore consciousness.
 What you believe does matter.
 Your beliefs have consequences.

-Religion is a cult with social mass and popularity.
+A Religion is a cult with social mass and popularity.
 So, conversely, a popular cult is, therefore, a religion.
 The problem is when you immerse yourself in the groupthink manipulation, you can’t see the differences.
-It’s a slippery slope that leads to extremist bias and religious prejudice to protect your beliefs.
-So, you can’t see the cult-like thinking, values, and behaviors; then you are probably in one.
+It’s a slippery slope that leads to extremist bias and religious prejudice.
+So, you can’t see cult-like thinking, values, and behaviors; then you are probably in one.